 The following diagram has been adapted from the ECMP Activation Procedure and details how to activate Pembina's Incident Management Team (IMT).
-This process is applied to all Business Units (BUs) and Service Units (SUs) within Pembina.
+This process is applied to all Business Units (BUs) and Service Units (SUs) within Pembina, excluding the Alliance Pipeline System, which follows a slightly modified Alliance specific procedure.

 Refer to the ECMP Activation and Response Standard and the Activation Procedure on The Pipeline for further details, including process maps, role specific actions and checklists.
 For area specific contacts and information, refer to the applicable District/Area or System Supplement(s).